top of page

 I N D Y W A L L S

-We're thrilled to inform you that the MRC has permanently closed!
+We're thrilled to inform you that, per the MRC, it has now closed!

 At this time we take a moment to reflect on the mismanagement of a building that possessed potential for greatness, under any name.